Hellboy II: The Golden Army: Production

 In May 2004, following the release of Guillermo del Toro's Hellboy the previous month, a sequel was announced by Revolution Studios with del Toro returning to direct and Ron Perlman reprising his lead role as the title character.
 The director sought to create a film trilogy with the first sequel anticipated for release in 2006.
-Revolution Studios planned to produce the film and distribute it through a deal with Columbia Pictures, but by 2006, their distribution deal wasn't renewed and Revolution began refocusing on exploiting their film library.
+Revolution Studios planned to produce the film and distribute it through a deal with Columbia Pictures, but by 2006, their distribution deal was not renewed and Revolution began refocusing on exploiting their film library.
 In August 2006, Universal Pictures acquired the project with the intent to finance and distribute the sequel, which was newly scheduled to be released in summer of 2008.
 Production was scheduled to begin in April 2007 in Etyek, Hungary (near Budapest) and London, England.

 Director Guillermo del Toro explored several concepts for the sequel, initially planning to recreate the classic versions of Frankenstein, Dracula and the Wolf Man.
 He and comic book creator Mike Mignola also spent a few days adapting the Almost Colossus story, featuring Roger the Homunculus.
 They then found it easier to create an original story based on folklore, because del Toro was planning Pan's Labyrinth, and Mignola's comics were becoming increasingly based on mythology.
 Later, del Toro pitched a premise to Revolution Studios that involved four Titans from the four corners of Earth—Wind, Water, Fire, and Earth—before he replaced the Titans with a Golden Army.
 Mignola described the theme of the sequel, "The focus is more on the folklore and fairy tale aspect of Hellboy.
 It's not Nazis, machines and mad scientists but the old gods and characters who have been kind of shoved out of our world."

 Del Toro released Pan's Labyrinth in 2006, and the film earned multiple Academy Awards, providing the director enough clout to begin production on the film.
 Guillermo del Toro began filming the film in June 2007 in Budapest and concluded in December 2007.
 The film was the first American production to shoot at Korda Studios in Hungary, then newly built outside Budapest.
 The creature shop was led by the company Spectral Motion, and Filmefex contributed work in makeup and prosthetics.
-The latter company designed a creature for the troll market scene and built several statues and full-sized replicas of the Golden Army.
+The latter company designed a creature for the troll market scene and built several statues and full-size replicas of the Golden Army.